17 more vehicles of Russian peacekeepers pass freely along Lachin-Khankendi road | News.az

 17 more vehicles of Russian peacekeepers pass freely along Lachin-Khankendi road

-The protesters ensured free passage for 2 passenger cars and 14 vehicles of the Russian peacekeepers moving from Khankendi towards Lachin, as well as a supply truck towards Khankendi.
+The protesters on Monday ensured free passage for thirteen supply vehicles and one passenger car of the Russian peacekeepers moving from Lachin towards Khankendi, as well as three supply vehicles towards Lachin.

 This once again proves that allegations on protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.